vmware-tanzu/community-edition/docs/site/content/docs/assets/aws-clusters.md

 1. Go through the installation process for AWS.
 With the following
    considerations:

+   * Check the "Automate creation of AWS CloudFormation Stack" box if you do not have an existing TKG CloudFormation stack.
+This stack is necessary for IAM resources that TCE clusters need in Amazon EC2.
    * Set all instance sizes to m5.xlarge or larger.
    * Disable OIDC configuration.